homemix/motor_thrills/README.md

 * Web scraping
 * Data processing and saving
 * User authentication and authorization
+* Task Scheduling and management and Threads management
 * Project hosting and deployment.

 ### Technologies Used